normanlorrain/mdpdf/CHEATSHEET.md

 # Cheatsheet

-Instead of Makefile, which is problematic for Windows, and has issues with virtual environements (activating/deactivating, etc).
+Instead of Makefile, which is problematic for Windows, and has issues with virtual environments (activating/deactivating, etc).

 ## Development bootstrap
 	python -m venv .venv